nextstepman/katakoda-scenarios/cloud-native-servicemesh/step3.md

-Third step - setup an example application and deploy it.
+Third step - setup the sock shop application and deploy it.

-## Task

-First setup kubernetes on the master node

-`kubeadm init --pod-network-cidr=10.244.0.0/16`{{execute}}

-Setup your kubectl to connect to kubernetes

-`export KUBECONFIG=/etc/kubernetes/admin.conf`{{execute}}

-Wait until the cluster is up
+## Install the sock shop application

+Deploy the files from the manifest folder.
+This will setup the sock shop application.
+See https://github.com/microservices-demo for more info about that application

+Execute this command to deploy it:

+`kubectl create -f manifests`{{execute}}

+Next wait until the sock shop is deployed.
+Execute this command to check its status

+`kubectl get pods`{{execute}}

+It should show all pods as running.

+## Open the sock shop

+Find the port the sock shops frontend is exposed

-`kubectl get cs`{{execute}}
+`kubectl get service front-end`{{execute}}

-This will output something like this:
+This will display something like this:
 ```
-kubeadm join 172.17.0.45:6443 --token 95dvw1.w1uinl5y6o2rhxdg --discovery-token-ca-cert-hash sha256:25f43a069a0cdb8d894d5bdd9a86fba7f394f2aeec797bfa26cd004818abbdb3
+master $ kubectl get service front-end
+NAME        TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)          AGE
+front-end   NodePort   10.96.71.84   <none>        8079:30922/TCP   8m
 ```

-Copy the output (not the above example) and execute it on the second kubernetes node by ssh'ing into that node like this:

-`ssh node01`{{execute}}
+Find the port the service is exposed at.
+In above example this is 30922

+## Open a web browser in katacoda to that port

+Click on the "+" next to the terminal, select "Select port to view on Host 1" and open it.
+Enter above port.

+You should now get a browser connect to the sock shop application